-CESAR A. BUENAVENTURA, OBE, 93, Filipino is an Independent Director since 1991 to present.
-He is also Chairman of Buenaventura Echauz and Partners, Inc., Mitsubishi Hitachi Power Systems (Phils.), and Via Technik Inc.; Vice Chairman of DMCI Holdings, Inc.; Independent Director of Manila Water Company, Inc., Concepcion Industrial Corp., Pilipinas Shell Petroleum Corp., International Container Terminal Services Inc., and PetroEnergy Resources Corp.; Director of DM Consunji, Inc., Semirara Mining and Power Corp., The Country Club, Cavitex Holdings, Inc.; Founding Chairman of Pilipinas Shell Foundation Inc.; Trustee of Bloomberry Cultural Foundation and ICTSI Foundation; Founding Member of Board of Trustees of Makati Business Club.
+CESAR A. BUENAVENTURA, OBE, 94, Filipino is an Independent Director since 1991 to present.
+He is also Chairman of Buenaventura Echauz and Partners, Inc. and Via Technik Inc.; Vice Chairman of DMCI Holdings, Inc.; Independent Director of Manila Water Company, Inc., Concepcion Industrial Corp., International Container Terminal Services Inc., and PetroEnergy Resources Corp.; Director of DM Consunji, Inc., Semirara Mining and Power Corp., The Country Club, Cavitex Holdings, Inc.; Founding Chairman of Pilipinas Shell Foundation Inc.; Trustee of Bloomberry Cultural Foundation and ICTSI Foundation; Founding Member of Board of Trustees of Makati Business Club.
 His past experiences include: Chairman of AG & P Co. of Manila, Asian Bank, Ayala Corp., Benguet Corp., First Philippine Holdings Corp., Ma.
 Cristina Chemical Industries, Maibarara Geothermal Inc., Manila International Airport Authority, Paysetter International Inc., Philippine Airlines, Philippine American Life Insurance Co., Philippine National Bank; President of Benigno S. Aquino Foundation; Member of the Monetary Board of Central Bank of the Philippines, U.P.
-Board of Regents, and the Board of Trustees of Asian Institute of Management Educational Background: Master of Civil Engineering Major in Structures from Lehigh University, USA; Bachelor of Science in Civil Engineering from University of the Philippines.
+Board of Regents, and the Board of Trustees of Asian

+Institute of Management Educational Background: Master of Civil Engineering Major in Structures from Lehigh University, USA; Bachelor of Science in Civil Engineering from University of the Philippines.
+Mr. Buenaventura will no longer stand for re-election as Independent Director for 2024-2025

-HERMINIA S. JACINTO, 83, Filipino, was elected as Independent Director on May 06, 2019.
-She is a Certified Public Accountant and currently the President of insurance Institute for Asia and the Pacific (IIAP).
-She is an Independent Director of BDO Life Assurance Co. and Fortune Guarantee Assurance Corporation and a Trustee of IIAP.
+HERMINIA S. JACINTO, 85, Filipino, is nominated as Independent Director for the 2024-2025.
+Ms. Jacinto is a Certified Public Accountant and currently the Chairman and Trustee of the Insurance Institute for Asia and the Pacific (IIAP).
+She is an Independent Director of BDO Insurance Brokers, Fortune Life Assurance Co.
+Inc., and Fortune General Insurance Corp.
 She previously served as President of Universal Malayan Reinsurance Corporation and Universal Reinsurance Corporation.
 She was also Secretary General of the Association of Insurers and Reinsurers of Developing Countries.
 She is well-known in the world reinsurance market especially in the ASEAN/Asian region.